dirtyvagabond/funnyplaces/README.md

 # An Example of Tying Things Together

-Let's create a simple function that finds Places with "cafe" in their name, and close to a specific geo location:
+Let's create a simple function that finds Places close to a lat/lng, with "cafe" in their name:

 	(defn nearby-cafes
 	  "Returns up to 12 cafes within 5000 meters of the specified location."